JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 {% capture _ %}{% increment equationId20220712  %}{% endcapture %}
 {% capture _ %}{% increment figureId20220712  %}{% endcapture %}

-In one of the previous article, we discussed how to implement a simple lowpass and a highpass filter using the first-order allpass filter.
+In [one of the previous articles]({% post_url fx/2022-05-08-allpass-based-lowpass-and-highpass-filters %}), we discussed how to implement a simple lowpass and a highpass filter using the first-order allpass filter.
 That filter had a real-time cutoff frequency control.

 Now, we can take it to the next level and design a bandpass and a bandstop filter with a second-order allpass filter.
 This design will allow us to control the center frequency and the bandwidth (or alternatively, the Q factor) in real time!